iwilsonq/ianwilson.io-next/src/articles/reason-react-hooks-tutorial.md

 Since our code will compile to JavaScript, I still like to have a bundler like Webpack to bundle those files.

-<blockquote>Tip: It is generally considered a best practice to keep your folder structure as flat as possible with ReasonML, using captialized file names (like Timer.re).
-See the [ReasonML docs](https://reasonml.github.io/docs/en/project-structure#folders) for a discussion on project structure.</blockquote>
+> Tip: It is generally considered a best practice to keep your folder structure as flat as possible with ReasonML, using captialized file names (like Timer.re).
+See the [ReasonML docs](https://reasonml.github.io/docs/en/project-structure#folders) for a discussion on project structure.

 ### Running the code